- 12 Days

 Here, check in for an overnight stay at The Building Hotel (or similar) conveniently located near the main Termini station.

-Today you make your way to either Fiumicino or Ciampino Airport, for your flight back to the UK.
+There may still be some time today to buy some more souvenirs or have a last gelato before your return journey to London.
+Make your way to either Fiumicino or Ciampino Airport, for your flight home.
 Rome is served by many different UK airports so let us know your most convenient and we will see what we can do!

 Typical hotels on this itinerary

 The Novotel Freiburg am Konzerthaus is situated next to the city’s major Concert Hall and offers easy access to the historic old town as well as the station, which is just 100 metres away.
 The hotel also boasts an indoor pool, a spa area, a restaurant and a bar where you can enjoy drinks and snacks in the evening.

 Located within an architectural complex which also houses Parma’s main railway station, the NH Parma Hotel is also in easy reach of the city centre.
 The modern bedrooms are all sound-proofed with air-conditioning and free Wi-Fi internet access.
 Enjoy a drink in the bar or an Italian meal in the hotel’s stylish restaurant.

 The Palace Hotel is situated in a central location, close to the seafront and the Castello Svevo.
 Bedrooms are furnished in a unique style with a combination of period furnishings and contemporary art works.
 There is also a rooftop restaurant with a garden overlooking the Old Town as well as a well-equipped gym.

 The Palazzo Scotto occupies an historic building in the centre of Alberobello.
 The hotel boasts individually designed suites and also features a panoramic rooftop terrace with hot tub and sun loungers.
 Free Wi-Fi is available throughout the hotel.